reconditus/der/src docs.md

-# stable.luau Elements & Editable Areas
+# dreya Elements & Editable Areas

 This document lists the UI elements inside `stable.luau` and highlights what you can safely change in the library source itself (colors, sizes, behavior hooks,